deseven/telegram-actual-llm-helper/README.md

 ```
 The bot will process the message as if it was sent from Telegram and will send the response back to the user using the provided `user_id`.
 The user ID must be one of those defined in the `USER_IDS` variable.
 This was mostly done to circumvent iOS Shortcuts limitations, but could be used for other purposes as well.

-#### Custom Prompt
+#### Custom Prompt & Rules
-If you want to use a custom prompt, copy `default.prompt` to `custom.prompt` and modify it as needed.
+If you want to use a custom prompt, copy `ruleset/default.prompt` to `ruleset/custom.prompt` and modify it as needed.
 The bot will automatically pick it up and use it instead of the default one.
 Variables list:
 - `%DATE` - current date at the time of request
 - `%DEFAULT_ACCOUNT%` - default Actual account name from `.env`